Potential Free Agents | Federal News Network

 TAMPA BAY (3) — Avisaíl García, of; Travis d’Arnaud, c; Eric Sogard, 2b.

-TEXAS (3) — Logan Forsythe, inf; Hunter Pence, dh-of; Edinson Vólquez, rhp.
+TEXAS (6) — Welington Castillo, c; Logan Forsythe, inf; Nate Jones, rhp; Shawn Kelley, rhp; Hunter Pence, dh-of; Edinson Vólquez, rhp.

 TORONTO (2) — Clay Buchholz, rhp; Justin Smoak, 1b.